Annapurna Base Camp VS Everest Base Camp

 • Stunning view and unblocking sunrise from Poon Hill

-• Amazing Annapurna and Dhaulagiri massif
+• Amazing Annapurna and Dhaulagiri massifs

 • Chance of getting very close to big mountains